 Top three reasons why the shortened “40 million” phrase is misleading

-1. Agriculture consumes the vast majority of the water, not individuals
+1. Agriculture consumes the vast majority of the Colorado River’s water, not individuals

 Many of the 40 million people counted in this statistic live in large coastal or metropolitan cities—such as Los Angeles, San Diego, Denver, and Phoenix—that do not rely solely on the Colorado River.
 These cities utilize a diversified portfolio of water sources, including local groundwater, northern state aqueducts, state-wide recycling systems, and other local river basins.
 Saying they “depend” on the Colorado River implies total reliance, when it often provides only a fraction of their municipal supply.

-3. Aggressive water recycling and conservation significantly reduce our “dependence”
+3. Aggressive water recycling and conservation has significantly reduced our dependence

 Using the word “depend” creates a fatalistic narrative that if the river’s flow drops, 40 million people will run out of water.
 In practice, many of the urban centers counted in the 40 million figure are highly resilient due to aggressive wastewater recycling and conservation efforts.
 For example, Las Vegas and the state of Nevada recycle nearly 85% of their treated wastewater back into Lake Mead.
 Because these cities reuse the same water multiple times, their actual net depletion of the river is much lower than their gross population would suggest.